sepen/crux-on-devices/odroid-ux4/README.md

 root@odroid:~# sudo umount /mnt
 ```

-I use `safe-crux` to test the rootfs, setup a root password and configure some files
+Test the installation, setup a root password and configure some important files.
+I recommend here to use `safe-crux` for making it easier and faster to deal with chroot.
 ```
 root@odroid:~# apt-get install -y git root@odroid:~# git clone https://github.com/sepen/safe-crux